FORWRDFORWRDHQ

 Why This "Crisis" Is Actually Healthy Market Evolution

 Every mature industry goes through this phase.
-Early growth creates a gold rush mentality where everyone thinks they can throw up courts and print money.
+Early growth creates a gold Rush mentality where everyone thinks they can throw up courts and print money.
 Reality eventually separates the operators who understand the business from those who just saw dollar signs.

 The Martinez closure is expensive education for the entire industry.
 It's a $1.5 million case study in why you can't just convert tennis courts and hope for the best.
 It's proof that community relations matter as much as court construction.
 It's evidence that acoustical engineering isn't optional—it's fundamental.